How? By Creating a "MRP-LEAN Culture!"

 10-Basics for creating a winning culture.

 I realize the

 word "BASICS" is not very sexy.
 But it is a very

 important thing to understand.

-Mastering lean manufacturing basics of what has worked in the past establishes
+Mastering MRP-LEAN manufacturing basics of what has worked in the past establishes

 needed to successfully implement and optimize the change initiatives of

 (You'll receive both .pdf and .ppt versions)